voxpelli/node-vptweestream/README.md

 * **follow** - an array of Twitter usernames to follow.
 Any tweet related to one of these users will be included in the stream, see [Twitter's documentation](https://dev.twitter.com/docs/streaming-apis/parameters#follow) for which kind of tweets that are included.
 * **track** - an array of keywords to track.
 If a tweet includes the keyword in any variation it will be included in the stream, see [Twitter's documentation](https://dev.twitter.com/docs/streaming-apis/parameters#track) for all variations.
-* **locations** - either just a simple array containing the longitude and latitutude positions as two strings or an array containing several such arrays.
+* **locations** - either just a simple array containing the longitude and latitude positions of a bounding box as two strings beginning with the south-west corner or an array containing several such arrays.
 Any tweet from within any of the specified bounding boxes will be included in the stream.
 * **realfollow** - used with *follow* to simulate something like a Twitter list where only the tweets that's actually from the followed persons are included.
 Set to true to activate.

 ### Events